 Requeening a Colony

-There are a number of reasons why a beekeeper is likely to requeen a colony including the following:-
+There are several reasons why a beekeeper is likely to requeen a colony, including the following:-

 - The temper of the colony is unacceptable.

 - The characteristics are not what the beekeeper requires.
 Bee

 - The queen is failing or showing signs of failure.

 - The queen is getting "old".
 Regular requeening simply on age is often advised to keep a colony productive, or to reduce

 the chance of swarming.
 This is only relevant to prolific or swarmy bees and something I don't do because with the kind